fabioBalsa/registoColaboradores/README.md

 This application is a database for employees registration and it's purpose is to show my work in laravel.
 To be used in a real context, it would need developments adjusted to a Company's needs.

+It is also used Bootstrap framework for developing responsive.

 ## Here's some of laravel resources exploited in this project:

 - Creation and configuration of an application on Laravel;